espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  **<mode>**:

-   -  0: ESP will NOT enter Wi-Fi passthrough mode on power-up.
+   -  0: ESP will NOT enter Wi-Fi :term:`Passthrough Mode` on power-up.
-   -  1: ESP will enter Wi-Fi passthrough mode on power-up.
+   -  1: ESP will enter Wi-Fi :term:`Passthrough Mode` on power-up.

 -  **<"remote host">**: string parameter showing the IPv4 address or IPv6 address or domain name of remote host.
 -  **<remote port>**: the remote port number.